 The Administrative Office of the Courts announced the award of a contract for the Integrated Case Management System (ICMS) to Tyler Technologies.
-The contract was signed June 2019 and statewide rollout is anticipated to begin in 2021.
-The configuration and statewide rollout are expected to occur over a five-year period.
-ICMS will eventually replace all of our legacy applications.
+The contract was signed June 2019 and statewide rollout is anticipated to begin in 2022.
+The configuration and statewide rollout are expected to occur over a five-year period in 12 tracks with Wake, Johnston Harnett and Lee as our pilot counties and Mecklenburg as an early adopter.
+ICMS will eventually replace all our legacy applications.

-In addition to the contract awarded to Tyler Technologies for an eCitation replacement (signed in January 2020) a contract for an NCAWARE replacement, eWarrants, was signed in March 2020. eWarrants is anticipated statewide in Summer 2021.
+In addition to the contract awarded to Tyler Technologies for an eCitation replacement (signed in January 2020), Enforcement Mobile, a contract for an NCAWARE replacement, eWarrants, was signed in March 2020. eWarrants is anticipated statewide in Summer 2022.